MicrosoftDocs/dynamics-365-intelligent-order-management/topics/work-providers.md

 ## Set up a provider

-Use the steps below to set up a provider.
+Use the following steps to set up a provider.

 1. Go to **Providers > Catalog**.